Steps for some

 effective interest rate.

-Calculate the number of payments remaining on a car wash
+payments remaining on a car wash

 loan.